Yo-yo Christmas Trees are Easy and So Much Fun

 The following tutorial, for the tree pictured above, is from Amy Power’s Inspired Ideas Christmas 2010, pages 143-145.

-If you prefer working from a pattern, one is available for the sweet little trees pictured above.
+The pattern for the trees above was available at Annie’s Catalog.
 Notice that these have been made into ornaments with the addition of cords threaded through the star buttons.
 The finished trees are 3″ x 4″.